TST Framework

 Three Truth Hammers

-Use the Three Truth Hammers as good authorities to save time and energy.
+If you know how to use the Three Truth Hammers as good authorities, you can save time and energy.
 Within the broad topics of science, law, and journalism are processes aimed at uncovering a specific truth: namely, a scientific fact or theory, a legal judgement, and the publishing of reporting, journalism, and opinion articles.
 Science uncovers empirical evidence and furthers our understanding of the natural world.
 Law establishes frameworks for justice and fairness, promoting ethical conduct and accountability.
 Finally, journalism fosters transparency and informs the public, empowering citizens with knowledge to make informed decisions.

 • Science